oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/connection-setup-fileserver/connection-setup-fileserver.md

 5. On the Right side page, Select *Endpoints* tab.
 Click on **create\_po** endpoint.
     ![Select PO Endpoint](images/po-endpoint-1.png)

-6. In the **Endpoints** page select *Test* tab.
+6. In the **Endpoints** tab select *Test* tab.
 Copy the endpoint url and make a note of it.
 We will use this url when creating a REST connection.
     ![Copy Endpoint URL](images/copy-po-endpoint-url.png)

 ### Create REST Adapter Connection in OIC pointing to VB endpoint